sonderingink/GrammarLessonPassiveActive-SummativeAssessment/README.md

 # GrammarLessonPassiveActive-SummativeAssessment
  Test measuring knowledge of sentences written in the passive and active voice, as well as being able to identify subjects, verbs, and objects in a variety of sentences using Articulate Storyline 360.'s triggers, states, etc.
+- Run the index.html file or click the link in the description to see the project in your browser!